microsoft/botbuilder-java/samples/49.qnamaker-all-features/README.md

 The [QnA Maker Service][7] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
 In this sample, we demonstrate
 - how to use the Active Learning to generate suggestions for knowledge base.
-- how to use the Multiturn experience for the knowledge base .
+- how to use the Multiturn experience for the knowledge base.

 # Prerequisites
 - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) to create a QnA Maker service.